cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 }
 ```

-Where the `context` argument contains information about the value that is
-currently being resolved:
+The `context` argument contains information about the value that is currently being resolved:

 - **obj**: `ApiObject` currently being resolved.
 - **key**: Array containing the JSON path elements of they keys leading up to the value.

-Then, when you create a cdk8s `Chart`, pass the resolver instance to it via the `resolver` property:
+When you create a cdk8s `Chart`, pass the resolver instance to it via the `resolver` property:

 ```ts
 import { App, Chart } from 'cdk8s'